elastic/integrations/packages/lmd/docs/README.md

 4. Use the new data view (`logs-*, ml-rdp-lmd-1.0.2`) to create anomaly detection jobs for this package.

-In **Machine Learning > Anomaly Detection**, when you create a job, you should see an option to `Use preconfigured jobs` with a card for Lateral Movement Detection.
+In **Machine Learning > Anomaly Detection**, when you create a job, you should see an option to `Use preconfigured jobs` with a card for **Lateral Movement Detection**.
 When you select the card, you will see pre-configured anomaly detection jobs that you can enable depending on what makes the most sense for your environment.

+**_Note_**: In the Machine Learning app, these configurations are available only when data exists that matches the query specified in the [lmd-ml file](https://github.com/elastic/integrations/blob/main/packages/lmd/kibana/ml_module/lmd-ml.json#L10).
 ### Enable Security rules

 This model uses both anomaly detection and security rules to detect lateral movement in the network.
 In order to see all alerts detected by this model, you need to enable all the "Security Detection Rules" in the table, as described below.
 The first four rules are triggered when certain conditions for the anomaly detection jobs are satisfied.
 The last two rules are behavioral and independent of anomaly detection jobs.
 See the [documentation](https://www.elastic.co/guide/en/security/current/detection-engine-overview.html) for more information on importing and enabling the rules.